Eulanda/EulandaXML/EulandaXML-EN.md

 ## GUID

 A GUID (= **G**lobally **U**nique **I**dentifier) is a 16-byte number and thus has 128 bits available.
 An example of a GUID is {1884B00B-50C4-402D-BA2E-61140C301099}.
-The number is represented in hexadecimal in groups and wrapped in curly brackets.
+The number is represented hexadecimally in groups and when used within an XML file it is wrapped in curly braces.
 The number is globally unique by definition.

+If the GUID is used for file names, the curly braces are not used.

 ## MatchSet